 - Use a plasticine rubber and remove a little paint afterwards

-Important Tips and Tricks
+Our Top Airbrushing Tips and Tricks

 - If you discover errors in thin and fine lines, remember the needle of your gun – check whether it is still intact or bent.

-- If you want to spray accurately drawn edges, you must use airbrush templates, otherwise the sprayed edges will always be a little blurred.
+- If you want to spray accurately drawn edges, you must use airbrush templates, otherwise, the sprayed edges will always be a little blurred.

 - Make sure you have a steady hand and a smooth swing when working with the airbrush.
 This is the difficult part of this art form.
 But as I said: Airbrushing is mainly a matter of practice.
 After some time you will get the hang of it.

-Frequently asked Questions and Answers
+Frequently Asked Questions and Answers

 The airbrush set you want to buy depends on the area of application and your ambitions.
 If you just want to spray a little bit every now and then, a cheaper set with a few accessories is sufficient.
 However, if you have the ambition to develop yourself into this art form, you can invest in a higher-priced airbrush kit with some accessories.